studio201/dhl-php-sdk/README.md

 # DHL PHP SDK

-This *unofficial* library is wrapping some functions of the DHL SOAP API in order to easy create/delete shipments and labels.
+This *unofficial* library is wrapping some functions of the DHL REST API in order to easy create/delete shipments and labels.

 ## Requirements